Rabb School of Continuing Studies, Division of Graduate Professional Studies

 RPJM 115 Challenges in Project Management

-This course examines the various challenges that more often than not arise within the project lifecycle, threatening its success.
-It examines the reasons these issues occur, when in the lifecycle they tend to happen, and solutions for anticipating, preventing, minimizing and/or mitigating these challenges.
-Because many of the challenges faced by project managers are relationship-based, the course explores communication as a vital skill in project management.
+This course examines the various challenges that more often than not arise within the project lifecycle, threatening project success.
+The course also examines the reasons these challenges occur, when in the lifecycle they tend to happen, and solutions for anticipating, preventing, minimizing and/or mitigating them.

 RPJM 117 Program Management: Theory and Practice